juan0campo8/sys-581-group-project/storyboard.typ

 	#only(1)[
 		*Nasa Command Center*
 	  - Be able to send and receive messages reliably.
-		- Solution must be compatible with existing infrastructure.
+		- Solution must be compatible with existing infrastructure and try to minimize budget.
 		- Must have secure communication channels to prevent unauthorized access.
 		- Control unmanned missions reliably and monitor systems on Mars.
 		- Should support text, image, and video.